Sawyer-Middeleer/jkan/_datasets/Chicago-311-abandoned-vehicles.md

 ---
 schema: default
-title: 311 Service Requests - Abandoned Vehicles - No Duplicates
+title: Chicago - 311 Service Requests - Abandoned Vehicles
 organization: Chicago 311
 notes: This filtered view shows only those service requests from the underlying dataset that are not marked as duplicates.
 resources: